Stewart Indian School Trail Map

 9# Agriculture

-Though his primary interest at the Stewart Indian School was electricity, Andy Allen recalls his memories of working in the campus butcher shop and dairy.
-Click here for more information about the Agriculture facilities.
+Though his primary interest at Stewart was electricity, Andy Allen recalls his memories of working in the campus butcher shop and dairy.

 10# The Quad